 Secondly, Veterinarians carry liability insurance to cover them for malpractice.
 If you are included in a malpractice case, your chiropractic liability insurance does not cover you treating animals.
 Additionally, if you are named in a lawsuit, it will again be reported the Chiropractic Board and you are once again under investigation.

 Finally and perhaps most importantly for the animal patient, ask yourself if you can answer "yes" to any of the following questions.
 What if a your animal patient comes in "pain posturing" (head held down, back arched up, tail tucked under).
 Can you tell the difference between pain caused by an acute T/L subluxation, or diskospondylitis, or the onset of pancreatitis, or a clostridium infection causing pronounced abdominal pain?
 Can you tell the difference between neck spasms and pain caused by a cervical subluxations or a fractured odontoid or syringomyelia or a severe lower cervical sprain with instability?
 Can you discern the difference between a limp caused by a small but developing Osteosarcoma of the proximal femur and lameness caused by a cruciate ligament sprain or a subluxation of the hock?
 Can you distinguish between a dog that is unable to get up due to paraparesis of the hind end or a dog that is just profoundly weak and infirm due to illness?
-Can our discern the difference between the patient panting at night because they are in pain or because they have mitral valve disease or perhaps canine cognitive dysfunction?
+Can you discern the difference between the patient panting at night because they are in pain or because they have mitral valve insufficiency or perhaps canine cognitive dysfunction?
+Can you recognize Risus Sardonicus in a canine patient?
 Can you determine if a dog is non-weight-bearing on one leg because of root signature or because of a pathologic fracture through the femur or perhaps a luxated femoral head, or a medial luxating patella?
+Do you know what MSI is and how to successfully treat it non-surgically?
+Have you heard of MUE or GME in canines?
 How about diagnosing an abscess subjacent to the mid Thoracic spine caused by a migrating foxtail mimicking a spinal problem?
 (UC Davis had to figure this one out) If you as a Chiropractor can't say yes to these (and not even a Veterinarian can say yes to all of these based purely on presenting signs, symptoms, and a physical exam) then you had better think twice about treating "off the reservation."
 Why am I so adamant?
-These have all one or more times presented to me at a Veterinary clinic or hospital.
+All of the above conditions that are beyond the scope of Chiropractic have all one or more times presented to me at a Veterinary clinic or hospital.
 Some were even referred to me after an initial exam by their Veterinarian!
-Fortunately working along side Veterinarians daily, these were sorted out to the benefit of myself, and more importantly the patient and their owner.
+Fortunately working along side Veterinarians daily, these were ultimately sorted out to the benefit of myself, and more importantly the patient and their owner.